 One.
 When a man is removed from the ministry, it is an ineluctably public matter.
 Whether he was in the right or in the wrong, whether or not anyone beyond the circle of his parish happens to know of it, his removal is a qualitatively public event simply by dint of what the Holy Ministry is: the office which Christ instituted for the public preaching of the Word and the administration of the Sacraments (cf. Augsburg Confession V, XIV).
 This is not a utilitarian valuation.
 It is not a commentary on how helpful or unhelpful it would be for an innocent or guilty pastor who has been unjustly or justly removed from his post.
 This is a statement regarding what is.
 The true Holy Ministry is public.
 Yet so, too, are the crude DIY facsimiles of it which dot the landscape of American sectarianism, whether their operators like it or not.
 There is no such thing as a “private ministry.”
 Mind you, “public” does not necessarily mean “widely known”, even though the two may coincide.

 Two.
 When a pastor falls into grave sin, he is judged more strictly than a layman.
 His sin bears greater consequences coram mundo (before the world).
-This is not so much an assertion as it is a reminder, as Holy Scripture is unequivocal on this point (cf. Matthew 18:6; I Timothy 3:2-5; I Timothy 5:19-20; James 3:1; Titus 1:7-10).We saw this illustrated recently when the former mega-church Presbyterian (PCA) pastor Tullian Tchividjian publicly admitted to adultery, stepped down from his post, and stepped out of the public eye.
+Holy Scripture is unmistakably clear on this point (cf. Matthew 18:6; I Timothy 3:2-5; I Timothy 5:19-20; James 3:1; Titus 1:7-10).We saw this illustrated recently when the former mega-church Presbyterian (PCA) pastor Tullian Tchividjian publicly admitted to adultery, stepped down from his post, and stepped out of the public eye.
 How public of a matter was it?
 As public as it needed to be.
 In the case of a “celebrity pastor” like Tchividjian, this meant a story in the Washington Post.
 Tchividjian actually make a public confession (and, rather generously, made one for his wife, too), stepped down, and stepped aside.
 Well, he stepped aside for a few months— now he’s back on staff at a different church as a mission developer or some suchlike; perhaps for old times’ sake, his Twitter handle is still @PastorTullian, and he’s jonesing for the spotlight once again.
 I could say more about all of that, but it is not my direct concern, so I will refrain for the time being— other than to say that any man who can write such words (see photo caption) seriously and without the slightest feeling of irony clearly suffers from an Elijah complex.
-He needs your prayers, not your fandom.

 Three.
 When an unordained “Lutheran” pseudo-pastor falls into grave sin, he should be judged with an even greater degree of severity on account of his “running without being sent” in the first place.
-Coram mundo, folks.
 God’s verdict of “not guilty” spoken to repentant sinners in Christ is actually beside the point.
-(Also, if you think that it’s impossible for the forgiveness of sins to ever be “beside the point”, then you are most certainly part of the problem— see Luther on the importance of distinguishing between earthly and heavenly justice.)
+If you think that it’s impossible for the forgiveness of sins to ever be “beside the point”, then you are part of the problem— see Luther on the importance of distinguishing between earthly and heavenly justice.)
 You want publicity and global internet clout?
 Then you’ll take all that goes with it, like it or not.

 Filling in some blanks